Gold and silver rise in price in Azerbaijan

 By Trend

-The prices for main precious metals have varied July 10, according to the data published by the country’s Central Bank.
+The prices for main precious metals in Azerbaijan have increased July 13, according to the data published by the country’s Central Bank.

 |